Fellini's Casanova: Production

-Fellini’s Casanova is noted for its symbolic, highly stylised mise en scène and the casting of Donald Sutherland in the lead role.
+Fellini's Casanova is noted for its symbolic, highly stylised mise en scène and the casting of Donald Sutherland in the lead role.
 Fellini's dislike of the character was well documented, and in one interview he even referred to exposing "the void" of Casanova's life.
-Producer Dino De Laurentiis suggested Robert Redford in the role of Casanova but Fellini refused to cast him.
+Producer Dino De Laurentiis suggested Robert Redford in the role of Casanova, but Fellini refused to cast him.
 Jack Nicholson, Marcello Mastroianni, Alberto Sordi and Gian Maria Volonté were also considered for the role.
-When De Laurentiis bowed out of the project and Fellini signed a new contract with producer Alberto Grimaldi, Donald Sutherland was cast in the role.
+When De Laurentiis bowed out of the project and Fellini signed a new contract with producer Alberto Grimaldi, Sutherland was cast in the role.
 Fellini required that he shave his head and wear both prosthetic nose and chin to give him a more grotesque appearance.

-Fellini had to re-shoot parts of this movie, including the elaborate Venice carnival scene, when approximately seventy reels of film—including the first three weeks of shooting—were stolen at the Technicolor labs of Tiburtino, Rome, on August 27, 1975.
-The thieves were apparently interested in Pasolini's Salò, or the 120 Days of Sodom (1975), and some reels of this film were also stolen, along with half of Damiano Damiani's spaghetti western A Genius, Two Partners and a Dupe (1975).
+The film was shot in both English and Italian, marking Fellini's first English-language film.
+Fellini had to re-shoot parts of the film, including the elaborate Venice carnival scene, when approximately seventy reels of film—including the first three weeks of shooting—were stolen at the Technicolor labs of Tiburtino, Rome, on 27 August 1975.
+The thieves were apparently interested in Pier Paolo Pasolini's Salò, or the 120 Days of Sodom (1975), and some reels of this film were also stolen, along with half of Damiano Damiani's spaghetti western A Genius, Two Partners and a Dupe (1975).

 Chesty Morgan and Barbara Steele were both cast in the film, but their scenes were deleted from the final cut.

 Music was composed by Nino Rota, a frequent Fellini collaborator.